sparkflows/sparkflows-docs/docs/tutorials/machine-learning/farmers-market-prediction.rst

    - Dividends before exclusion
    - Interest received

-Below is an overview of the workflow You can create using the Fire Insights Visual Designer.
+Below is an overview of the workflow.
+You can create using the Fire Insights Visual Designer.

 This workflow was simply created via the drag and drop capabilities of the Fire Insightss Designer UI.
 This ability to construct this data processing pipeline (or any DAG - Distributed Acyclic Graph, for that matter) in a WYSIWYG Plug-and-Play manner is a key innovation to continue our community's collective march to on-demand-instant-analytics.
 Benefits include: